appliedblockchain/silent-data-rollup-providers/examples/ethers-provider-nodejs/README.md

 # Silent Data [Rollup] Node.js Example

-This repository demonstrates how to interact with the Silent Data [Rollup] using Node.js and the `@appliedblockchain/silentdatarollup-ethers-provider` package.
-The example includes basic functionalities such as checking token balances and transferring tokens.
+This repository demonstrates how to interact with the Silent Data [Rollup] using Node.js and both `@appliedblockchain/silentdatarollup-core` and `@appliedblockchain/silentdatarollup-ethers-provider` packages.

 ## Features